ordinall/BadSmellsInCode/README.md

 ## Insider Trading

 Programmers don't like trading data around between modules.
 But some trading has to occur.
-We need to reduce it to minimum
+We need to reduce it to a minimum.

 Use *Move Function (198)* and *Move Field (207)* if you see two modules talking a lot.
 If they have common interest, make a third module to keep that commonality between them, or use *Hide Delegate (189)* to make another intermediary module.